 Moscow is the capital of the Russian Federation

-Moscow is the capital of the Russian Federation, a city of federal significance, the administrative center of the Central Federal District and the Moscow Region, a hero city.
-The largest city in Russia and Europe in terms of population, the most important transport hub, as well as the political, economic, cultural and scientific center of the country.
+Moscow is the capital of the Russian Federation, city federal significance, administrative center of Central federal district and Moscow region, hero city.
+The largest city in Russia and Europe by population, the most important transport hub, as well as the political, economic, cultural and scientific center of the country.
 The city is served by international airports Domodedovo, Sheremetyevo, Vnukovo, 9 railway

 stations, 3 river